marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 /dev/sda2             131       97282   780361728   8e  Linux LVM
 ```

-Pre-GPT partition tables identify the boundaries of partitions both in CHS and
+Pre-GPT partition tables identify partitions boundaries both in CHS and
 LBA coordinates. fdisk default displaying unit is cylinders.
 This comes from the
 DOS era when partitions had to be aligned to cylinder boundaries.
 As a matter of fact,
 cylinders are identified in the partition table with 10 bits, so a value higher
 than 1024 is just an abstraction implemented by fdisk (also known as DOS-compatible
 mode).
 Nowadays this mode is
 deprecated and logical sectors values are highly recommended.
 Furthermore, on this
 machine the underlying device is a Solid State Drive, so CHS addressing does not